Skip to main content

 query(query: dict)

 Same query shape as compile_query, but compiles and executes read-only.
-Returns rows plus compiler metadata: resolved bindings, guardrails fired, freshness.
+Returns rows plus compiler metadata: resolved bindings, guardrails fired, freshness, and trust_score (tier plus reasons, see Trust score).
 This is the main path: with --json/over MCP, the payload is identical to canonic query --json.

 run_sql(sql: str, connection: str | None = None)